campa-consortium/pals/source/beamlines.md

 The optional `zero_point` component is used to position sublines.
 The value of `zero_point` is the name of a `line item` that marks the reference point.
-To make things unambiguous, the reference `item` must have zero length.
+To make things unambiguous, the reference `line item` must have zero length.
 In most cases, this means that the `zero_point` cannot be a `BeamLine`.

 Setting optional `periodic` Boolean to `True` indicates that the `BeamLine` is something like a